emtpb/plutho/docs/index.rst

 Welcome to the documentation of PiezoFEM!
 *******************************************

-Simulation of thermo-electro-mechanical fields for piezoceramics of disc and ring type.
+Simulation of thermo-electro-mechanical fields for piezoceramics for arbitrary rotational symmetric shapes.

 Contents
 ========